The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Existence of the seed-to-solution map for general tame data sets

 We can now estimate $(g_2, h_2)$ in suitably weighted Lebesgue and H\"older norms.
-Observe that the Lebesgue-H\"older norm is used at this juncture.
-Recall once more that $\eps_\star$ and $\eeG$ are assumed to be sufficiently small.
+Recall once more that $\eps_*$ and $\eeG$ are assumed to be sufficiently small.
 We point out that the condition $(p, q) \leq (p_M, q_M)$ is actually not needed for the following two properties to hold.
+The proofs are postponed to Appendix~\ref{appendix-AAA}.